Hi everyone! My name is Julian and in the next 10 months I will try to give you the best possible and unfiltered view on “my real life” at INSEAD.

 As mentioned before, I have already -virtually- met some of my classmates.
 I think my “INSEAD 18J FBL” WhatsApp chat is already surpassing all of my other chats in terms of messages after a few weeks and the “Slack” channels are also tough to keep up.
 They are all super nice and have some super impressive CVs (and here I don’t talk about what you hand in for a job application but what they have achieved overall in life).
 And as mentioned above, this is very intimidating at first.
 I am just this rather “boring CV” that states that I have worked for 2.5 years in consulting and here my are classmates, teaching thousands of people or founding amazing companies which try to solve “real world problems”.

 In order to cheer myself up, I tried to think about what distinguishes me from the others.
-This brings the “world tour” (see also the nice pictures from my phone) into play: So I studied for the GMAT in Chicago, wrote most of my application for INSEAD in Beijing, took the TOEFL in Germany, had my video interview for INSEAD on the Turks & Caicos islands, had a great conversation with an alumnus in Singapore and finally a phone conversation for the second interview in Port Moresby, Papua New Guinea.
+This brings the “world tour” (see also the nice pictures from my phone) into play: So I studied for the GMAT in Chicago, wrote most of my application for INSEAD in Beijing, took the TOEFL in Germany, had my video interview for INSEAD on the Turks & Caicos islands and had a great conversation with an alumnus in Singapore.
 It’s something…

 I am super excited to travel to Fontainebleau in a couple of weeks and I definitely look forward to meet all the awesome people at INSEAD.
 I will keep you updated.
 If you have any questions, feel free to comment or drop me a mail, I am happy to help out!